 From Edinburgh or Inverness, you will leave from one of the standard departure gates.

 Island airports are much smaller than those on the mainland.
 Although the distance from the airport entrance to the aircraft normally totals no more than about 100 metres, there are less staff on security, so there can be queues – so our 60 minute recommendation still applies.

-The baggage allowance on Loganair/Flybe Scottish domestic flights is 20Kg.
+The baggage allowance on Loganair Scottish domestic flights is 20Kg.

-Note that the cabin bag allowance is different to the standard Flybe allowance.
-You are allowed a cabin bag weighing no more than 6Kgs and measuring no more than 40cm x 35cm x 18cm – if you exceed the limit and it is noticed at check-in, it will be sent as hold luggage (if there’s space) at extra charge (currently £10 – July 2014).
+Note that the cabin bag allowance is different to the standard Loganair allowance.
+You are allowed a cabin bag weighing no more than 6Kgs and measuring no more than 40cm x 35cm x 18cm – if you exceed the limit and it is noticed at check-in, it will be sent as hold luggage (if there’s space) at extra charge (currently £10 – November 2017).
 If you exceed the limit and it’s not noticed, your cabin bag will be too big to fit the narrow overhead locker.